acarlyle/acarlyle.github.io/_posts/2017-04-27-davies-jump.md

 ![jumpDaviesJump.png]({{site.baseurl}}/img/jumpDaviesJump.png)
 ## A game created for GBA hardware, runnable on GBA emulators.
 Up, up, and up you'll go, where will you stop - Dr. Finlayson - no!!!

 ***Davies Jump*** is a endless jumper designed for the GBA.
-It stars the infamous Professor Davies as he ascends upwards into space all while trying to avoid the clutches of Dr. Finlayson, a floating space rock.
+It stars the infamous Professor Davies as he ascends into space all while trying to avoid the clutches of Dr. Finlayson, a floating space rock.
+It isn't too bad to set up if you follow the instructions on the [repository](https://github.com/acarlyle/davies-jump) page.

+## The Project

+The project specifications were simple.
+We needed to create a GBA game that included:

+* A scolling, tiled background
+* A minimum of 2 sprites
+* 2 functions that were written in assembly code

+Writing a game for the GBA is no walk in the park.
+Not only is it lacking an operating system, but it has comparably low specs to the smartphones of today.

+If I had to do this project again, I wouldn't do anything differently, because it's awesome.